-mTRAPTM Kits also use a novel Poly T gripNA Probe to capture the poly A mRNA.
+mTRAPTM Kits use a novel Poly T gripNA Probe to capture the poly A mRNA.
 The Poly T gripNA Probe supplied with Active Motif's mTRAP Kits is optimized for capture of mRNA with high secondary structures and shorter poly A tails, resulting in a more representative mRNA population.
-The resulting pure, high-quality mRNA can be used for first-strand cDNA synthesis and PCR amplification, for generating cDNA libraries and for array technology.
+In addition, the Poly T gripNA Probe has a very high affinity for mRNA, enabling the use of binding and washing conditions that destabilize weak, non-specific bonds.
+This eliminates the co-isolation of rRNA, so mTRAP Total Kits can isolate pure mRNA from Total RNA samples in only one round of enrichment.